We have a wide range of PTFE Belts for Textiles – if you need more information please contact us.

 The adhesive, prior to heat processing, is applied as a powder to the surface of one fabric.

 A second layer is introduces on top which sandwiches the adhesive powder in between the fabric layers.

 Textiles for use as clothing and garments can be bonded together by means of thermally activated adhesives.
-Other industries, such as aerospace, use similar systems due to the high pressures and heat that can be achieved through PTFE / Teflon belts for textiles.
+Other industries, such as aerospace, use similar systems due to the high pressures and heat that can be achieved through PTFE coated belts.

 The automotive industry has a requirement to laminate head liner cover, carpet compounds and car seat coverings.
-This is a handful of examples where the non-stick properties of PTFE belts for textiles play an important part in their production.
+This is a handful of examples where the non-stick properties of PTFE play an important part in their production.